THIS RECIPE IS VERSATILE, NUTRIENT-DENSE, AND FULL OF FLAVOR.

 - 1 tbsp coconut aminos

 - 2 tsp turmeric powder

 - 1-inch piece of ginger, grated (or ½ tsp ground ginger)

 - Salt and pepper to taste

-- 5 cups bone broth or stock (replace with vegetable stock for vegan)
+- 5 cups broth or stock of choice

 - 3 cups chopped kale or baby spinach